 You can choose if, how, and when you consume content online.
 Plus, you can write the content you want to read and publish it, all while avoiding harmful content like the plague by putting in place a content curation system that works; it’s the best way to fight against content-induced creative anxiety.

-And for those who believe that AI can truly generate anything besides what a human has already created, there are much more effective ways than belief to determine whether an article or story was AI-generated such as using an AI detector and plagiarism checker like Originality.AI.
+And for those who believe that AI can truly generate anything besides what a human has already created, there are much more effective ways than belief to determine whether an article or story was AI-generated such as using an AI detector and plagiarism checker like.

-If you liked this post, consider subscribing to my newsletter for more interesting updates and discussions on the creative life.
+If you liked this post, consider subscribing to myfor more interesting updates and discussions on the creative life.

-Priscille B. Fatuma is a content creator, writer, editor, and marketer.
-She specializes in B2B content marketing with a focus on topics related to publishing, health/wellness, and digital marketing.
-She can be found musing on Twitter @PriscyFat, and making sense on LinkedIn at https://linkedin.com/in/priscille-b-fatuma
+Priscille B. Fatuma is a social media specialist, writer, editor, and digital marketer.
+She can be found making sense on